CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### Editing the configuration file

+Before editing the configuration file, take a backup of your minecraft worlds!
 All configuration options are simple key-value pairs.
 In other words, you first specify the option's name, followed by the desired value, like so:

 ```properties
 mixin.ai.pathing=false
 mixin.gen.biome_noise_cache=false
 ```

-The remarks after the `#` are comments and exist for your own book-keeping.
-As such, you don't need to include them, but you might want to include a note as to why you're modifying a default value.

 # Configuration options
 ### `mixin.ai`